 Bullying is a term that has become more prevalent in recent years even though the actual act of bullying has been around for a very long time.
 Although studies have shown that the rates of bullying incidents have actually decreased, this topic has been at the forefront of everyone’s minds and in the media more often.
 This is largely due to increased amounts of children and teens harming themselves as a response to their experiences.

 There are different types of bullying: verbal, social, physical, and cyber.
-While physical bullying happens often, verbal and social bullying are the most prevalent.
+While physical bullying happens often, verbal and social bullying is the most prevalent.
 These types generally happen during school hours or at school events.
-Cyber bullying is on the rise due to the increased use of technology by children and teens.
-Whereas children can go home and escape the other types of bullying, cyber bullying reaches far beyond the school yard.
+Cyberbullying is on the rise due to the increased use of technology by children and teens.
+Whereas children can go home and escape the other types of bullying, cyberbullying reaches far beyond the schoolyard.

-Trudy Ludwig, author of “My Secret Bully” describes the difference in a child being rude or mean and showing bullying behaviors with easy to understand definitions.
+Trudy Ludwig, author of “My Secret Bully” describes the difference between a child being rude or mean and showing bullying behaviors with easy-to-understand definitions.
 Rude is a child inadvertently saying or doing something that hurts someone else.
 Mean is when a child purposefully says or does something to hurt someone once (maybe twice).
 Bullying involves intentionally aggressive behavior, repeated over time, that involves an imbalance of power.
 Being familiar with these helps to give some guidance when addressing harmful behaviors and giving appropriate interventions.

 Bullying can happen anywhere and to anyone.
 It is important to know the warning signs that a child may exhibit when they are being bullied.
 Also, knowing that children and teens don’t always ask for help is essential to know.
 According to the National Bullying Prevention Center, less than half of bullying incidents were not reported because children and teens felt that they could handle it on their own, they didn’t want more problems from the bully, they were embarrassed, or they felt rejected.